zhangzq71/Arduino-FOC/docs/code/index.md

 ---

 # Arduino <span class="simple">Simple<span class="foc">FOC</span>library</span> code
-The code is organised into a library.
-The library contains main BLDC motor class `BLDCmotor` and  two sensor classes `Endcoder` and `MagneticSensor`. `BLDCmotor` contains all the necessary FOC algorithm funcitons as well as PI controllers for the velocity and angle control.  `Encoder`  deals with the encoder interupt funcitons, calcualtes motor angle and velocity ( using the [Mixed Time Frequency Method](https://github.com/askuric/Arduino-Mixed-Time-Frequency-Method)).
-The `Encoder` class will support any type of otpical and magnetic encoder. `MagneticEncoder` class deals with all the necessary communication and calculation infrastructure to handle the magnetic position sensors such as AS5048 and similar.
+The code is organized into a library.
+The library contains main BLDC motor class `BLDCmotor` and  two sensor classes `Encoder` and `MagneticSensor`. `BLDCmotor` contains all the necessary FOC algorithm functions as well as PI controllers for the velocity and angle control.  `Encoder`  deals with the encoder interrupt functions, calculates motor angle and velocity ( using the [Mixed Time Frequency Method](https://github.com/askuric/Arduino-Mixed-Time-Frequency-Method)).
+The `Encoder` class will support any type of optical and magnetic encoder. `MagneticEncoder` class deals with all the necessary communication and calculation infrastructure to handle the magnetic position sensors such as AS5048 and similar.

 ## <span class="simple">Simple<span class="foc">FOC</span>library</span> source structure:
 ```shell